What Resilience really means at work

 Build resilient people.
 Build resilient organisations.

-Resilience shapes how people think, decide and recover when the pace is high and the pressure is real.
-It is not a fixed trait.
-It is a set of emotional patterns and habits that influence whether someone stays steady, collaborates well and makes clear choices or whether stress begins to erode judgement and energy.
-In workplaces where demands shift quickly, understanding these patterns is essential for protecting wellbeing and sustaining performance.
+Resilience shapes how people think, decide, and recover when demands are high.
+It is not a fixed trait, but a set of emotional patterns and habits that influence judgement, collaboration, and energy.
+In fast changing workplaces, understanding these patterns is critical for protecting wellbeing and sustaining performance.

 This page offers a compilation of our work on resilience: the science, the models, the tools, and the evidence of impact.
 Everything is grounded in rigorous research and designed to help organisations create environments where people can perform at their best.